Looking Ahead!

-Looking Ahead! is the second album by pianist Cecil Taylor, recorded for the Contemporary label in June 1958.
-The album features performances by Taylor with Buell Neidlinger, Denis Charles, and Earl Griffith.
+Looking Ahead! is the second studio album by American jazz pianist Cecil Taylor, recorded for Contemporary Records in June 1958 and released the following year.
+The album features bassist Buell Neidlinger, drummer Denis Charles, and vibraphonist Earl Griffith.

 Reception

 The AllMusic review by Brian Olewnick states: "Looking Ahead! does just that while still keeping several toes in the tradition.
 It's an amazing document of a talent fairly straining at the reins, a meteor about to burst onto the jazz scene and render it forever changed...
 Looking Ahead! is a vital recording from the nascence of one of the towering geniuses of modern music and belongs in any jazz fan's collection".